Shodo Daisuki Episode 37

 Shimauchi 01:24

-Now then, let’s dive into Nyūrin itself.
+Now then, let’s get into the main part: i-rin.

 Shimauchi 01:42